baijanathTharu/javascript-data-structures-algorithms/problem-solving-patterns/README.md

 ### Example:

 - _Write a function called sumZero which accepts a sorted array of integers.
 The function should find the first pair where the sum is 0.
 Return an array that includes both values that sum to zero or undefined if a pair does not exist._

+- _Implement a function called countUniqueValues which accepts a sorted array, and counts the unique values in the array, but will always be sorted._